 Hollist House is a traditional English garden with a natural spring pond and the River Rother running through acres of lawns, woods, herbaceous borders and kitchen garden.
 Lots to see and explore while taking in the amazing landscape.

 Orchard Cottages Boars Head Road, Boarshead, Crowborough, TN6 3GR

 Opens on 17th and 18th June from 11 am to 4 pm with entry £5 and children £3.

-Visit a mature 1½ acre plantaholic’s garden filled with a large variety of trees and shrubs, perennials and bulbs, many of which are unusual.
+For a mature Sussex NGS Gardens, visit this 1½ acre plantaholic’s garden filled with a large variety of trees and shrubs, perennials and bulbs, many of which are unusual.
 The owners garden organically and have many colour themed beds, planted very informally.
 There is small woodland, and meadow, along with a deep pond area there to encourage wildlife.
 There is a productive kitchen garden complete with raised beds.
 The owner is a member of the Hardy Plant Society.